None

 Shannon Davis

 I specialise in Urban Agriculture, Food Landscapes and Landscape Planning and Assessment.
-I teach both undergraduate and postgraduate courses, and have supervised many Masters students to completion.
-I also work within the Centre of Excellence: Designing Future Productive Landscapes, leading the research theme Future Foodscapes for Health, and contributing to Future Agroecosystems research.
-My current research focuses on Agricultural Urbanism, and the spatial re-integration of productive land-uses back into our rapidly growing urban settlements.
-I work collaboratively with researchers from several of New Zealand’s Crown Research institutes and leading multi-disciplinary industry consultancies.
+I teach both undergraduate and postgraduate courses in planning and design, and have supervise Masters and PhD student research.
+I also work within the Centre of Excellence: Designing Future Productive Landscapes, leading the research theme Future Foodscapes for Health.
+My current research focuses on landscape planning for urban food security, Healthscape design, and the spatial connection of food landscapes within, and at the edge of urban settlements.
+I am passionate about exploring spatial planning opportunities for the re-integration of food landscapes back into the places New Zealanders live.

 Sarah Flynn